ikizir/HohhaDynamicXOR/README.md

 The essential logic of the algorithm is using the key as a "jump table" which is dynamically updated with every "jump".

-To better understand how this functions, suppose that we don't have a complex function.
+To better understand how these functions, suppose that we don't have a complex function.

 Given the key body length(L) is a power of 2, and M is an integer that tell us where we are in the "key body":